E-Commerce Basics: 15 Terms That Explain How Online Stores Work

 A/B Testing

-Comparing two versions of a page, offer, or element to determine which performs better based on user behavior (also used in email marketing).
+Comparing two versions of a page, offer, or element to determine which performs better based on user behavior.
+It’s one of the most reliable ways to improve conversion rates over time, and the same principle applies in email marketing, where it’s used to test subject lines, send times, and more.

 Conclusion